 Fox News, CNN, National Geographic, Europe 1, IBT, Daily Mail, Reuters were just some of the major networks / papers that covered the campaign.

 Big names celebrities in the category got on-board the campaign including Ale Gore and Sir David Attenborough.

 All this led to a comment from the UN about the campaign and drove the issue to the front of the political agenda.

 Posted June 25, 2018

-Joel is a designer and Senior Associate Creative at Neonormal.
+Joel is Creative Director at Neonormal.
 He loves crafting moments of connection that make audiences feel something, almost as much as he loves obscure coffee processes and merino wool.
 He also sings far too loudly.